Local Authors

 |

 The Revd.
-Gardner was rector
+Gardner was

-of his life he was a great traveller and one of the group of Goldhanger
+much of his life he was a great traveller and one of the group of Goldhanger

 residents who went to Spitzbergen several times to prospect